David Begnaud

 David Begnaud (born June 13, 1983) is an American journalist and news correspondent.
-Begnaud works for CBS News, and is currently based in New York City as the Lead National Correspondent for CBS Mornings.
+Begnaud works for CBS News, and is currently based in Los Angeles as the Lead National Correspondent for CBS Mornings.
 His reporting has been featured across CBS News broadcasts and platforms including CBS This Morning, the CBS Evening News, 48 Hours, CBS Sunday Morning, as well as CBS News Streaming, CBS News' 24/7 streaming news service.

 Early life and education

-Begnaud is from Lafayette, Louisiana.
+Begnaud is from Lafayette, Louisiana, the heart of Cajun country.
 He went to Catholic school and was an altar boy and Eucharistic minister.
-He started his career as a journalist after high school by working as a reporter for KLFY TV 10 in Lafayette, LA.
 Begnaud received a bachelor's degree in general studies from the University of Louisiana at Lafayette in 2005.

 Career

+Begnaud started his television career as a teen reporter, while in high school, at KLFY TV 10 in Lafayette, LA.
+When he walked into his first day of college at the University of Louisiana at Lafayette, Begnaud's instructor asked if he was the man she'd seen anchoring the evening news the night before.
+He was.
+Begnaud went on to anchor the weekend morning and evening editions of Eyewitness News, while attending college during the week.

 Begnaud worked at KSLA in Shreveport Louisiana from 2005 to 2007.
-Begnaud worked for Newsbreaker at Ora TV, based out of Los Angeles, CA. Prior to that on he worked at KTLA in Los Angeles from 2010 to 2012 and KOVR in Sacramento from 2007 to 2010.
-He joined CBS News in August 2015 as a Miami-based correspondent and was relocated to the network's Dallas bureau in January 2017.
+He then joined KOVR in Sacramento, where he spent three years, before joining KTLA in Los Angeles.
+In 2015, he CBS News named him the Miami-based correspondent for the network.
+He then relocated to the network's Dallas bureau in January 2017.

 In September 2017, Begnaud was sent to Puerto Rico by CBS News to report on Hurricane Irma and remained there for Hurricane Maria.
 From various locations in Puerto Rico, Begnaud filed multiple reports of conditions on the ground that were broadcast through CBS News.
 In addition, Begnaud reported through his own various social media accounts.
 His social media accounts have been hailed for helping keep followers in the mainland US informed about the conditions in Puerto Rico.

 After his time in Puerto Rico for Hurricane Maria, Begnaud continued to file reports through CBS news, or his own social media accounts, on topics related to Puerto Rico and the Hurricane Maria recovery.
 CBS news also continued to send Begnaud to various locations, including additional trips to Puerto Rico, to report on other breaking stories such as a mistreated children's case in California, wildfires in California, and undocumented immigrant children separations.

 In July 2019, Begnaud was back in Puerto Rico reporting on the Puerto Rico protests, and the resignation of then governor Ricardo Rossello and was received warmly by the Puerto Ricans on the island, who see him as their ally.